se316/ProjectTracker/README.md

 - Review
 - Complete

 Each status has its own corresponding color and icon to make differentiating between things even easier.
-To get started with project tracker, go to ```<"localhost" or ip address it's running on>:8080``` and it'll take you to the login/register page.
+To get started with project tracker, go to ```https://<"localhost" or ip address it's running on>``` and it'll take you to the login/register page.
 Make yourself an account then you're ready to login and get started.

 ## Is the data used in registration used or shared with anyone?